Akankshanaik/E-Learning-Porta/README.md

 # E-Learning-Porta
-## This system enables students to upload and assignments online and also to take their education.
+## This system enables students can access free notes & pdf, do practice by giving quiz upload assignments online and also to take their education.